 The employees: Yesterday, today and tomorrow

-Employees convey the hotel’s unique culture, its DNA and spirit.
+Employees convey the hotel’s unique culture, DNA, and spirit.
 They deliver a particular style of service based on the brand’s values and its service philosophy.
 They reflect the past, they represent the present, and they help create the future.

 It’s not just about qualifications and diplomas – although they help of course.
 Sébastien Chebaiki, who handles guest relations at the Plaza Athénée, Paris, says: “It's about knowing your client, plus (having) a genuine attitude.
 You do it because you want to do it and not because you get paid for it.
 It’s about the detail.
 Just small things ...
 It’s understanding the psychology of the guest.”
 That means having the right attitude and possessing the human touch.
 This isn’t something you can accomplish through training.
 It’s about being innovative, caring, passionate and committed.
 In short, it’s more than just a job.

 It’s also about giving employees the autonomy to make decisions on the spot and be empowered to act spontaneously on them.
 That comes with trust; in hiring the right people with the right attitude.
-People that genuinely care and are sensitive to the client’s needs, who can read their body language and interpret the guest’s tone of voice.
+People who genuinely care and are sensitive to the client’s needs, who have the skills to read their body language and interpret the guest’s tone of voice.
 And, as a manager, being a good role model and able to connect with employees.